 The foreign employee’s job will have to qualify as a specialty occupation and one of the following requirements will have to be met:

 The H1B visa is only for use by the foreign national.
 His or her spouse and minor children can live in the United States in H-4 status, but they cannot work.

 For further information on H1B visas, the United States Department of Labor is a source of current information on the H1B program.

 At Kanu & Associates, we can help you properly file for an H1B visa.
 We can help you begin your journey as a foreign worker.
+We can be the voice you need as you navigate the immigration system in the United States.
 Just give our Phoenix immigration attorneys a call to day for answers to all of your questions today!